 One of Mr Green’s main objections is that a Town Village Green would prevent the WOFC from developing their oyster business.
 Mr Green states that in order to expand their business they need to construct ‘Agricultural sheds on the beach’.
 They also intend to build an ‘education centre’ on the beach to ‘educate young people and others about the oyster fishery as a way of promoting its oyster fishery business and this would require building on the beach.’

-Canterbury City Council are also submitting a new statement to the Inquiry from the planning department.
+One of the evidence documents submitted by Canterbury City Council was a statement to the Inquiry from the CCC planning department.
 It details numerous international, national, local designations and policies that combine to protect Whitstable beach and ensure that inappropriate development does not take place.
 According to the Council, Whitstable beach is now classed a Flood Zone 3b, the highest category as defined by the Environment Agency.
 It is therefore considered a functional flood plain and therefore ‘no development will be permitted unless exceptional justification can be demonstrated’.

-The last three days of the inquiry have been set aside for legal representations from CCC barrister, Mr Wilmhurst, QC Vivian Chapman representing the WOFC and lastly George Laurence QC representing the Whitstable Beach Campaign.
+Legal representations were made by CCC barrister, Mr Wilmhurst, QC Vivian Chapman representing the WOFC and lastly George Laurence QC representing the Whitstable Beach Campaign.
 The Beach Campaign also receive enormous legal support from Solicitor Elaine Sherratt and students at Kent Law Clinic.

-The Whitstable Beach Campaign would like to encourage everyone to support us at this important inquiry.
+The Whitstable Beach Campaign would like to thank the many people of Whitstable and further afield who supported us at this important inquiry.
 Never before have the people of Whitstable been denied access to their beach, access has always been free and unrestricted throughout the Town’s history.
 Public funds have created our current beach, public funds maintain, repair, clean and insure it.
 Any attempt to deny access must be prevented.
 Town Village Green status is the best way to secure access now and for future generations.